apetenchea/cdroot/source/_posts/handy-git-recipes.md

 If I change my mind and decide to delete the branch, I have to switch back to `main` first and then run `git branch -d bug-fix`.
 Note that, as a safety precaution, this will only work if the branch has been merged into another branch.
 If you want to delete a branch that hasn't been merged yet, you can use `git branch -D <branch-name>`.
-Deleting a remote branch is done by running `git push origin --delete <branch-name>`.
+Also, deleting a remote branch is done by running `git push origin --delete <branch-name>`.
 Always be cautious when deleting branches, as you may lose work that hasn't been merged yet.
+One other thing, renaming a branch is easy: switch to it and run `git branch -m <new_branch_name>`.

-In case you change your mind regarding the name, renaming a branch is easy: switch to it and run `git branch -m <new_branch_name>`.
+### Remotes

-While working with git, you'll notice the term _remote_ being used everywhere.
-A remote means a copy of the repository that is hosted elsewhere (on Github, for example).
+While working with git, you'll notice the term _remote_ being used everywhere. **A remote is a copy of the repository that is hosted elsewhere (on [Github](https://github.com/), for example)**.
 You can have multiple remotes, and you can push and pull changes to and from them.
 The default remote is called `origin`, and it's essentially a shorthand name for the remote repository's URL: